 What is a service provider

-A service provider is an organization or business that provides various services and benefits, such as health or social services and benefits, to persons registered as Indians under the Indian Act.
+A service provider is an organization or business that provides various services and benefits, such as health or social services and benefits, to persons registered under the Indian Act.
 The services and benefits provided can be from federal, provincial or territorial government programs or from any other program that delivers services.

-Which status cards are accepted
+Which status cards are valid

-What other documents are accepted
+What other documents prove registration

 To find out more about the TCRD, visit About the Temporary Confirmation of Registration Document.